dytra/btcparse/README.md

 # btcparse
-btcparse gets information of all btc rates currencies and returns it to the user
+btcparse gets information of all btc rates currencies from server and returns it to the user

 `NOTE : Currently support BTC->IDR`